sfortis/spotgpt/README.md

     Spotify API credentials: You need to have valid Spotify API credentials (client ID, client secret, redirect URI) to access the Spotify Web API.
     YAML file: Create a YAML file that contains the necessary credentials for OpenAI and Spotify APIs.

+This project requires also OpenAI API key and Spotify API credentials.

+The OpenAI API key is used to generate music recommendations using GPT-3.5 model, and the Spotify API credentials are used to authenticate and interact with the Spotify platform for creating playlists and adding tracks.

 Please note that this code is just a starting point and may require additional modifications and configurations based on your specific requirements and environment setup.